simon-nguyen-goldenowl/test-webflow/TOSJP.md

         k.  are not a Prohibited Person;

-        l.  do not deal with Prohibited Transactions; and
+        l.  do not deal with Prohibited Transactions;

+        m.  have not been subject to any sanctions or penalties under the Specified Commercial Transactions Act (Act No. 57 of 1976 of Japan) (**SCTA**) in the 5 years preceding your utilisation of the Pace Services;

+        n.  are not (or have been) the subject of a civil lawsuit for unfair solicitation in violation of the Consumer Contract Act (Act No. 61 of 2000 of Japan) in the 5 years preceding your utilisation of the Pace Services;

+        o.  have put in place systems necessary to prevent any of the acts listed in each item of Article 35-3-7 of the Instalment Sales Act (Act No. 159 of 1961 of Japan);

+        p.  have put in place systems necessary to handle customer complaints in a reasonably appropriate and timely manner;
+            and

-        m.  immediately inform us if there are any changes to your (i) Registration Data, (ii) ownership, (iii) registered and trading addresses, (iv) financial status including any potential insolvency proceedings, (v) material change in your business activities, and (vi) any information previously disclosed to us during our verification and due
+        q.  will immediately inform us if there are any changes to your (i) Registration Data, (ii) ownership, (iii) registered and trading addresses, (iv) financial status including any potential insolvency proceedings, (v) material change in your business activities, and (vi) any information previously disclosed to us during our verification and due